Taxi-006: David Koloane

 David Koloane is an intriguing artist.
 Were he younger, or were things different when he was younger, he would doubtlessly have been a superstar artist.
 Instead, through fate or state-sanctioned misfortune, he has had to lead an ordinary (read noble) life as a career artist.

 Tower(1999), a mixed media piece on canvas, is a consummate example of his work, an impressionistic portrait of the Hillbrow Tower that perfectly blends his unrestrained appreciation for colour with a more subtle sense of gloom.
-The work is naive in an unconscious way, not obvious as in the works of Jean Michel Basquiat.
+The work is naive in an unconscious way, not obvious as in the works of Jean-Michel Basquiat.
 In terms of its subject matter, Tower is also a work that best articulates Koloane's constant fascination with the beacon that is the city, particularly Johannesburg city.

 As Nadine Gordimer so eloquently states in her introduction to this book, "When we receive his painting and drawings we are not merely looking, we are drawn into discoveries about the process and spaces of living.
 And its endless mystery."
 These rapturous words are not simply the invention of a writer penning words for a fee.
-Gordimer and Koloane have had a long professional, and personal association, this the result of Gordimer's late husband Reinhold Cassirer, in whose small gallery black artists such as Koloane were first shown.
+Gordimer and Koloane have had a long professional, and personal association, this the result of Gordimer's late husband Reinhold Cassirer, in whose small gallery many contemporary black artists were first shown.

 It is probably this long-standing association that allows Gordimer to gift readers with her poignant insights into Koloane's work.
 "Koloane's interpretation of urban life has struggled and triumphed in finding different visions and modes, techniques, materials to express the huge oppressions, upheavals, and hard-won freedoms that have been epitomised in our cities' sprawl."
 In one eloquent sentence Gordimer successfully summarises both the artist, and the importance of his varied output.

-Comparing a Nobel Laureate, one who has based her whole existence on words, with a painter slash writer is probably unfair.
+To compare a Nobel Laureate, one who has based her whole existence on words, with a painter slash writer is probably unfair.
 I am not going to indulge in comparisons.
 Veronique Tadjo hails from the Ivory Coast.
 Aside from being a painter, she has written award-winning texts for both children and adults.
 Unfortunately it would appear that her approach in Koloane's book follows a path that seems to cater to an audience midway between the two.

 In her defence Tadjo's sentences are crisp, her language pithy and accessible.
 Her staccato poetics and jazz rhythms are also useful in suggesting something of the man. ("Jazz," we are told, " was a message of hope".)
 But somehow Tadjo's text, which alternates between one-liner paragraphs and something moderately longer, tends to leave one feeling unfulfilled.
 Quite possibly it is because she attempts to mimic in words the highly impressionistic style of Koloane's painted works.